How SpringBoot AutoConfiguration magic works?

 Exploring the power of @Conditional

-While developing Spring based applications we may come across of a need to register beans conditionally.
+While developing Spring-based applications, we may come across the need to register beans conditionally.

-For example, you may want to register a DataSource bean pointing to DEV Database while running application locally and point to a different PRODUCTION Database while running in production.
+For example, you may want to register a DataSource bean pointing to a DEV Database while running the application locally and point to a different PRODUCTION Database while running in production.

 You can externalize the database connection parameters into properties files and use the file appropriate for the environment.
 But you need to change the configuration whenever you need to point to a different environment and build the application.

-To address this problem Spring 3.1 introduced the concept of Profiles.
-You can register multiple beans of the same type and associate them to one or more profiles.
-When you run the application you can activate the desired profiles and beans associated with the activated profiles only will be registered.
+To address this problem, Spring 3.1 introduced the concept of Profiles.
+You can register multiple beans of the same type and associate them with one or more profiles.
+When you run the application, you can activate the desired profiles, and only the beans associated with the activated profiles will be registered.

 @Configuration